 - C:2-53 a.
 Donna recognizes no gain when she transfers the land to Development Corporation.
 Development's basis in the land will be \$150,000.
 All gain on the subsequent sale will be ordinary income to Development.
 This alternative results in the pre-contribution gain that accrued prior to Donna's transfer and the post-contribution profit originating from subdividing the land being taxed at a 34% marginal tax rate. - b.
 Donna could transfer the land to Development in exchange for stock and \$330,000 of debt instruments.
 In this case, Donna would recognize \$330,000 of long-term capital gain and Development's basis in the land would be \$480,000.
-The \$330,000 of pre-contribution capital gain (net of any capital losses that Donna has recognized) is taxed at a 15% capital gains tax rate (in 2012).
+The \$330,000 of pre-contribution capital gain (net of any capital losses that Donna has recognized) is taxed at the applicable capital gains tax rate (in this case, 23.8%, including the 3.8% net investment tax).
 The step-up in basis permits Development to use the additional basis to offset income earned from subdividing the land that otherwise would be taxed at a 34% marginal tax rate.
 Author's Note: The basic scenario apparently would permit Donna's gain to be reported using the installment method.
 However, sale of the land by a related person (a corporation controlled by Donna) within two years of the transfer date prevents deferral of the installment gain (Sec.
 453(e)). pp. C:2-34 through C:2-36.